 The research centre comprises four scientific units:

 - Biochemistry/molecular biology unit, which develops new research targets by cloning, evaluates chemical synthesis molecules in vitro in multiple automated bioassays, verifies their selectivity, and develops systems to predict adverse effects, such as safety cardiac tests.

 - Chemistry unit, which uses the molecular modeling of target proteins to design new molecules (about 5 to 10 per week) from rational synthesis and the activity and selectivity assessment.
 The unit also prepares industrial synthesis routes of drug candidates selected for development.

-- Pharmacology unit, which evaluates the molecules on in vivo models to predict therapeutic effect, prepares and directs regulatory safety toxicology and pharmacology trials that are then conducted in specialist centres;
+- Pharmacology unit, which evaluates the molecules on models to predict therapeutic effect, prepares and directs regulatory safety toxicology and pharmacology trials that are then conducted in specialist centres;

-- Pharmacokinetics unit (in conformity with GLP), which monitors pharmacokinetics, tissue distribution, metabolism and potential interactions of drug candidates at the pre-clinical stage.
-Checks are carried out a posteriori to verify the doses of medicinal products administered in animals, more particularly in toxicology trials conducted with the help of subcontractors.
+- Pharmacokinetics unit (in conformity with GLP), which monitors pharmacokinetics, tissue distribution, metabolism and potential interactions of drug candidates at the pre-clinical stage, especially in toxicology trials conducted with the help of subcontractors.
 Lastly, the unit has been developing methods and performs the bioanalytical process of clinical trials.

 “Bioprojet only researches molecules that are first in a given pharmacological class, and which constitute a therapeutic innovation“, Jeanne-Marie Lecomte.